 The other thing that can affect how much peppermint affects your milk supply is whether it is eaten around the same time as another food that can decrease milk supply.

-It has been used effectively to decrease milk supply (Source).
+It is a food that has been used effectively to decrease milk supply (Source).
 Typically, it is taken as a tincture or as a tea.
 It is also sold in capsules.

 This is another common herb that has been used to decrease milk supply.
 It is added to many recipes.